Special Education ResourcesLinks to sites related to Special Education national and state laws, regulations.

 California Law consists of 29 codes, covering various subject areas, the State Constitution and Statutes.
 To display the Table of Contents for a code, select a code and click on Search.
 At this site one can find useful information including a Guide for Accessing California Legislative Information on the Internet and much more.

 - Search California Constitution

 - Code of Regulations

-The California Code of Regulation, Title 9 and Title 22 (Departments of Mental Health, Developmental Services, Health Services, Rehabilitation, Employment Development, Licensing of Community Care Facilities et al.) is maintained and updated weekly by Office of Administrative Law
+The California Code of Regulation, Title 9 and Title 22 (Departments of Mental Health, Developmental Services, Health Services, Rehabilitation, Employment Development, Licensing of Community Care Facilities et al.) is maintained and updated quarterly by Office of Administrative Law.

 - Governor's Office

 Link to all of the California State Government web sites.

 The LAO provides fiscal and policy advice to the Legislature and nonpartisan analyses of the state's budget.

 Special Education Resource Links for Families and Professionals